jazhen/groove_town/README.md

 ## Audio Player
-In order to replicate Bandcamp's music player, I had to strip away the styling from the default HTML5 Audio Element and then implement my own custom controls using JavaScript.
+In order to replicate Bandcamp's music player, I had to strip away the styling from the default HTML5 Audio Element and then **implement my own custom controls** using JavaScript.
 ![music_player](https://user-images.githubusercontent.com/6326660/102283596-95693680-3ee7-11eb-8118-0efa35bb53ed.png)

-## Back-end Custom Validations
+## Custom Back-end Validations
-Providing custom validation error messages to the user instead of the default from Ruby on Rails required me to create a class that inherited from ```ActiveModel::Validator```.
+Providing **custom validation error messages** to the user instead of the default from Ruby on Rails required me to create a class that inherited from ```ActiveModel::Validator```.
 This example shows my implementation of custom error messages for the user sign up page.
 ![back-end_validations](https://user-images.githubusercontent.com/6326660/102286460-3d353300-3eed-11eb-8cdf-966234d7600a.png)